bitnami/containers/bitnami/postgresql/README.md

 bats test.sh
 ```

+# Notable Changes

+## 9.5.3-r0

+- All volumes have been merged at `/bitnami/postgresql`.
+Now you only need to mount a single volume at `/bitnami/postgresql` for persistence.
+- The logs are always sent to the `stdout` and are no longer collected in the volume.

 # Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-postgresql/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-postgresql/pulls) with your contribution.